Green Zone (film): Political reaction

-Green Zone is seen as a political film, portraying the CIA in Iraq as the good guys while the Pentagon, more generally, the White House, as the bad guys.
+Green Zone is seen as a political film, portraying the CIA in Iraq as the good guys and the Pentagon and the White House as the bad guys.
 Film critic A. O. Scott wrote in The New York Times that "the inevitable huffing and puffing about this movie's supposedly left-wing or 'anti-American' agenda has already begun".
 US military veteran Kyle Smith labeled the film "slander" and "egregiously anti-American", as he wrote on New York Post.
 An article on Fox News.com states, "Given this set-up, audiences are encouraged to root for Miller's rogue activities and against the government, represented in the film by a corrupt Pentagon chief played by Greg Kinnear."

 Richard "Monty" Gonzales, the person on whom the character of Roy Miller was loosely based, commented that both sides of the political spectrum have reacted disproportionately and any political controversy is unwarranted.
 Gonzales worked as one of the film's military advisors over two years on the condition that the film would be faithful to the experience of American soldiers in Iraq.
 Gonzales wrote that, on the one hand, the film captures the critical intelligence blunders prior to the war and de-Baathification program that ensured that the conflict was costly and complicated.
 He nevertheless maintains that a reading of the film that reflects a genuine conspiracy by sections of the Federal government of the United States is incorrect.
 He sees the film as an exciting "Bourne-in-Baghdad thriller".
 Matt Damon cites Gonzales' motives for working on the film as being "because we need to regain our moral authority."